-Sean will continue to serve the people of Churchlands with vigour and be a real voice for our community, building on his strong track record of successfully campaigning for local improvements.
+Sean will continue to serve the people of Churchlands with vigour and be a real voice for the community, building on his strong track record of successfully campaigning for local improvements.

-Sean and his wife Alyson are proud parents of two young children.
-Sean understands the pressures facing families.
-He is passionate about youth development and education and he is keen to continue with his efforts to improve our local schools, sports facilities, playgrounds and family friendly community areas.
+Sean and his wife Alyson are proud parents of two young children and he understands the pressures facing families.
+Sean is passionate about youth development and education and he is keen to continue with his efforts to improve our local schools, sports facilities, playgrounds and family friendly community areas.

-Sean has a vibrant vision for the future of our area.
-He is keen to build on his efforts to improve Churchlands so that it continues to be a magnificent place to raise a family, run a small business, and retire.
+Sean has a vibrant vision for the future of the Churchlands electorate area.
+He is keen to build on his efforts to improve Churchlands so that it continues to be a magnificent place to live, raise a family, run a small business, and retire.

 Sean wants to retain the quiet character of the suburbs in which we live, keeping them safe, while energising the commercial areas in which people visit.
 He wants to continue his work in seeing local schools upgraded with facilities that match the expectations of local residents.
 He wants to see our local beaches and recreation areas further improved with family friendly amenities, kiosks and cafes while retaining the natural beauty of the surrounding landscape.